zerok-ai/kubectl-klone/README.md

 # kubectl-klone
-Klone is a tool that creates a replica of any Kubernetes pod in the same environment as the original The replica retains the following characteristics of the original
+Klone is a tool that creates a replica of any Kubernetes pod in the same environment as the original.

+The replica retains the following characteristics of the original
 - Egress connections
 - Resourcing